 Having ended the wait for a British male singles champion at Wimbledon after 77 years, Murray will try to emulate Fred Perry once more by retaining the title.

-A number of celebrities were also at the party which was under way at the same time as the England team were beaten by Uruguay at the World Cup.
+A number of celebrities were also at the party, which was under way at the same time as the England team were being beaten by Uruguay at the World Cup.

 Murray mania is likely to ripple through Wimbledon once again this year as tennis fans join the famous queue to watch the Scot in action.